-Call UofL Physicians – Urology at 502-588-4740 or talk to your primary care physician to schedule your screening.
+Talk to your primary care provider about prostate cancer screening.
 To make an appointment with UofL Physicians – Primary Care provider, call 502-588-4343.

 - According to the American Cancer Society, men should talk with their doctor about when to begin screening for prostate cancer.

-- For those with a higher risk - those with more than one first-degree relative (father or brother) who had prostate cancer at an early age - the discussion should start at age 40.
+- For those with a higher risk, including those with more than one first-degree relative (father or brother) who had prostate cancer at an early age, the discussion should start at age 40.

 - If you decide to be tested, you should get a PSA blood test with or without a rectal exam.
 How often you're tested will depend on your PSA level.